 OK, I'm down from the box and obviously you can guess where we stand.
-And while I know plenty of people who love their wall-to-wall, this video is for those like us who'd like to get rid of it, either because you can't afford new or because you, too, don't like carpet.
+And while I know plenty of people who love their wall-to-wall, this video tutorial is for those like us who'd like to get rid of it, either because you can't afford new or because you, too, don't like carpet.

 How inexpensive is it?
-A 12' x 11' room cost just $65 total, or about .50 a square foot, which is super for new flooring.
+A 12' x 11' room cost just $65 total, or about .50 a square foot, which is actually amazing for new flooring.

 Here you can better see what the floor looks like.
 The pieces of torn kraft paper all came from the same roll, but they dry light and dark (I don't know why), which I think creates a more interesting look than if it was all one color.

 You can also see more of the finished floor in this follow up video.

 Interested in replicating this flooring option in your house?
 This tutorial video shows you all the steps and tools you'll need, plus I've created a list of tools and supplies after the video:

 Brown "Builder's Paper" - the 140-foot roll covered a 12x11' bedroom and a 11x11' for us:

 - Amazon: Easy Mask 35-inch x 140-feet Brown Builders Paper

 - Home Depot (where we get ours): Trimaco Easy Mask 2.9-ft x 140-ft Builder's Paper